 In the past 20 years Democrats have turned the heavily Mexican-American parts of the US – AZ, CA, CO, NM, NV, TX – far more blue.
 2020 was the best year for Democrats in the SW – AZ, CO, NM, NV – in 80 years.
 2022 could be better.

 Even with their gains in 2020 Rs fell further behind in this region (yes, erosion).
-If they can’t make further gains here they will further and further behind, and the region will keep slipping away from them.
+If they can’t make further gains here they will fall further and further behind, and the region will keep slipping away from them.

 Background For the Presentation